Nintendo 64 Architecture

 4. IPL1 initialises part of the hardware (CPU registers, the parallel interface and the RCP) and copies the next stage (IPL2) from the internal ROM to the RSP’s memory for faster execution.
 Then, it redirects execution there.

 As IPL3 is found within the game cartridge, not every game bundles the same code.
-Presumably, the variants are correlated to a different CIC chip found in the cartridge.
+Presumably, the variants are correlated to the CIC chip variant bundled in the cartridge.

 I/O